-The individual "signs" the application when he/she agrees with and understands the Rights & Responsibilities (Step 5) which have been read by the CSR.
+The individual "signs" the application when s/he agrees with and understands the Rights & Responsibilities (Step 5) which have been read by the CSR.
 Upon completion of the call, the CVCC will issue a Tracking or "T-Number" as proof that the application has been submitted.
 The date of application is the date of the phone call.

 The application will be transferred to the LDSS for processing.
 If there are any verification documents needed, a follow-up letter will be sent from the LDSS.
 The applicant may mail or fax the requested documents to the LDSS to complete the process.
 The LDSS will make a final decision on the case and send the applicant a Notice of Action on Benefits with the result.

-People who wish to apply for multiple benefits at once can also apply over the phone with DSS's Enterprise Customer Service Center (ECSC) at (855) 635-4370.
+People who wish to apply for multiple benefits at once (including the Supplemental Nutritional Assistance Program [SNAP], Child Care Subsidies, Energy Assistance, and/or Temporary Assistance for Needy Families [TANF]) can also apply over the phone with DSS's Enterprise Customer Service Center (ECSC) at (855) 635-4370.
 The ECSC is open from 7AM to 6PM, Monday through Friday.
 Like the CVCC, ECSC will take his/her telephonic application.
 If a person calls to apply for just Medical Assistance, the call will be rerouted to the Cover Virginia Call Center.